Healing Begins Here

 While it is possible to stop using opioids on your own, it is not recommended.
 Withdrawal symptoms can be severe and may require medical intervention or support from a rehabilitation program.
 It’s essential to seek help from a healthcare professional or addiction specialist when attempting to quit opioids.
 They can provide guidance, support, and addiction resources to make the process as safe and comfortable as possible.

-• Methadone: A long-acting opioid that can reduce withdrawal symptoms and cravings.
+• Methadone: a long-acting opioid that reduces withdrawal symptoms and cravings

-• Buprenorphine: Helps reduce withdrawal symptoms and cravings.
+• Buprenorphine: helps ease withdrawal symptoms and suppress cravings

-• Clonidine: Can help manage symptoms like anxiety, agitation, and muscle aches.
+• Clonidine: manages physical symptoms such as anxiety, agitation, and muscle aches during early recovery

 Therapy for Opioid Addiction